Look Who's Talking: Production

 The idea for the film came shortly after the birth of Amy Heckerling's daughter Mollie Israel in 1985.
 Heckerling recalled: "We'd be making up lines and I thought, this is a movie".
-Harold Ramis believed the character of Albert to be based on himself, as he was secretly the biological father of Heckerling's child.
-Like Albert, Ramis was in the process of leaving his wife during Heckerling's pregnancy but ultimately ended up with a third woman.
+Harold Ramis believed the character of Albert (George Segal) to be based on himself, as he was secretly the biological father of Heckerling's child.
+Like Albert, Ramis was in the process of leaving his wife Anne Plotkin during Heckerling's pregnancy but ultimately ended up with a third woman, Erica Mann.

 Reception

 The film received mixed reviews.
+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 15 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Look Who's Talking was a surprise hit, opening at number one in the United States with $12,107,784 in its opening weekend and staying at number one for five weekends with grosses over $10 million each weekend.
-It eventually grossed $140,088,813 domestically and a worldwide total of $296,999,813, making it Travolta's most successful film in eleven years since Grease, the fourth highest-grossing film of 1989, and Columbia TriStar's highest-grossing film overseas, surpassing Kramer vs. Kramer.
+It eventually grossed $140,088,813 domestically and a worldwide total of $296,999,813, making it John Travolta's most successful film in eleven years since Grease, the fourth highest-grossing film of 1989, and Columbia TriStar's highest-grossing film overseas, surpassing Kramer vs. Kramer.

 The film was released in the United Kingdom on April 6, 1990, and topped the country's box office that weekend.

 Sequels

 The film was successful enough to spawn two sequels: Look Who's Talking Too (1990) and Look Who's Talking Now!
 (1993).
-John Travolta, Kirstie Alley, and Olympia Dukakis are the only actors to appear in all three films in the series.
-The success of the first two films also inspired an ABC sitcom called Baby Talk, which aired from 1991 to 1992, and featured Tony Danza as the voice of "Baby Mickey".
+John Travolta, Kirstie Alley and Olympia Dukakis are the only actors to appear in all three films in the series.
+The success of the first two films also inspired an ABC sitcom called Baby Talk, which aired from 1991 to 1992, and featured Tony Danza as the voice of baby Mickey Campbell.

 In 2010, Fast & Furious producer Neal H. Moritz was planning to reboot the series, with the Mikey character now grown up and the father of the baby in the film.
 In 2019, director Jeremy Garelick was writing the script for the reboot.
 In February 2020, Travolta and Alley expressed interest in reprising their roles from the original trilogy now in the role of grandparents.
 With Alley's death in December 2022 from colon cancer, the status of this project is uncertain.